MaqGo/World-Database-SQL/README.md

 # 📊 SAMPLE QUARIES

 # 1. Count Cities in the USA

-## Count Cities in USA: Scenario: You've been tasked with conducting a demographic analysis of cities in the United States.
+Count Cities in USA: Scenario: You've been tasked with conducting a demographic analysis of cities in the United States.
 Your first step is to determine the total number of cities within the country to provide a baseline for further analysis.

 💻 SQL Query:

 SELECT COUNT(Name), CountryCode
 FROM city
 WHERE CountryCode = 'USA';

 - 📌 Result: 274 cities in the USA.

 # 2. Countries by Highest Life Expectancy

-## Country with Highest Life Expectancy: Scenario: As part of a global health initiative, you've been assigned to identify the country with the highest life expectancy.
+Country with Highest Life Expectancy: Scenario: As part of a global health initiative, you've been assigned to identify the country with the highest life expectancy.
 This information will be crucial for prioritising healthcare resources and interventions.

 💻 SQL Query:

 SELECT Name, lifeExpectancy
 FROM country
 ORDER BY lifeExpectancy DESC;

-- 📌 Result: Top countries include Andorra, Macao, San Marino, Japan, etc.
+- 📌 Result: Andorra, Macao, San Marino, Japan, etc.

 # 3. Cities Starting with "New"

-## New Year Promotion: Featuring Cities with 'New : Scenario: In anticipation of the upcoming New Year, your travel agency is gearing up for a special promotion featuring cities with names including the word 'New'.
+New Year Promotion: Featuring Cities with 'New : Scenario: In anticipation of the upcoming New Year, your travel agency is gearing up for a special promotion featuring cities with names including the word 'New'.
 You're tasked with swiftly compiling a list of all cities from around the world.
 This curated selection will be essential in creating promotional materials and enticing travellers with exciting destinations to kick off the New Year in style.

 💻 SQL Query: